mcneel/computeclient_js/docs/Mesh.rst

       boundary will be ignored and have no impact on the result.
 If any of \
       the input intersects the outer boundary the result will be \
       unpredictable and is likely to not include the entire outer boundary.
-   :param float angleToleranceRadians: Maximum angle between unit tangents and adjacent verticies.
+   :param float angleToleranceRadians: Maximum angle between unit tangents and adjacent vertices.
 Used to \
       divide curve inputs that cannot otherwise be represented as a polyline.
    :param list[rhino3dm.Curve] innerBoundaryCurves: (optional: can be null) Polylines to create holes in the output mesh. \
       If innerBoundaryCurves are the only input then the result may be null \